dmlc/dgl/docs/source/guide/message-edge.rst

     import dgl.function as fn

-    # eweight is a tensor of shape (E, *), where E is the number of edges.
+    # Suppose eweight is a tensor of shape (E, *), where E is the number of edges.
     graph.edata['a'] = eweight
     graph.update_all(fn.u_mul_e('ft', 'a', 'm'),
                      fn.sum('m', 'ft'))